grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 She flipped on the lights.
 There was no red night lighting rigged down here, it was just bare white bulbs behind cages to keep them from being broken stretching off in a line.
 In this part of the boat, the entire lower deck was full of batteries, strung together with rat's nest of black cables as thick as her finger.
 The cables were grouped together with wire ties and slung along the racks in heavy bundles.
 The batteries were bolted with rusting steel straps to row upon row of steel shelves.

-The floor was steel grating.
+The deck was steel grating.
 She got to her knees, the steel grating pushing through her brown leather overalls whose age was betrayed by all the cracks the joints where her knees bent them.
 She put her fingers through the grating and lifted it up and put it aside.
 She reached her hand down and felt the raw steel of the pressure hull.
 It was cold, damp, and greasy, but that was normal.
 She replaced the grate and went on to the next compartment forward.

 More batteries here, though fewer.
 They lined the walls, but not very deeply because there were trim tanks inside the pressure hull in this compartment.
 She checked below the grating again, but here too everything was normally greasy but relatively dry.
 She passed forward from that compartment into the main cargo hold.